measurement-kit/measurement-kit/doc/tutorial/unix.md

 The `V=0` enables the silent build process, which is more readable than the standard super-verbose build process.

-If also this step succeeds, you may want to run Measurement Kit tests:
+Then, you may want to run Measurement Kit tests:

 ```
 make check V=0
 ```

-If all tests passed, Measurement Kit should work well on your system.
+If all tests pass, Measurement Kit should work well on your system.

 ### make install